department-of-veterans-affairs/vets-website/content/pages/housing/index.md

   - heading: Other VA Benefits and Services
     links:
     - url: https://va.gov/disability
-      title: Disability Pay (Compensation)
+      title: Disability Compensation (Pay)
       description: Find out how to apply for and manage your disability benefits.
     - url: https://www.vets.gov/pension/
       title: Pension Benefits
-      description: See if you qualify for pension benefits as a wartime Veteran or their surviving spouse or child.
+      description: See if you qualify for pension benefits as a wartime Veteran or a surviving spouse or child.
     - url: https://www.vets.gov/employment/vocational-rehab-and-employment/
       title: Vocational Rehabilitation and Employment
       description: Find out if you qualify for help exploring employment options, any training you may need, and other voc rehab services.